Source: Wikipedia

 Traditional uses

 [edit]This plant is used medicinally by Native Americans.
-The Mahuna people use the plant internally for rheumatism,[13] and the Navajo people of Kayenta, AZ use an infusion of the plant as a lotion for bumblebee and centipede stings.[14]
+The Mahuna people use the plant internally for rheumatism,[13] and the Navajo people of Kayenta, Arizona use an infusion of the plant as a lotion for bumblebee and centipede stings.[14]
 The Navajo people also smoke it or take it internally to treat mental illness.[14]

 In the traditional medicine of Iran, frond infusion of Adiantum capillus-veneris is used for jaundice therapy.[15]
 Along with this, they have a wide range of medicinal uses and have been used to treat coughs, cold, and to aid in kidney function.[16]